 My name is Jacqueline Cochran (Odlum).
 In 1941 I was the first woman to pilot an American bomber across the Atlantic Ocean for delivery in England.
 In 1953 I was the first woman to crack the sound barrier.
 I grew up in poverty in rural Florida, attended "beauty school," and was a sales girl at Saks Fifth Avenue in New York.
-In 1936, I married Floyd Odlum, one of the 10 richest men in the world.
-From the mid-1930s on, we lived part of the year at our ranch off Monroe
+In 1932, I met and married Floyd Odlum.
+He was reputed to be one of the 10 richest men in the world.
+From the mid-1930s on, we lived part of the year at our ranch off Monroe Street in

-Street in Indio, where we built a nine-hole golf course and a 100-foot-long swimming pool.
+Indio where we built a nine-hole golf course and a 100 foot long swimming pool.

 I caught the flying bug after earning my pilot's license with only three weeks of lessons.
-Within two years, I had a commercial pilot's license and flew in my first of many major races.
+Within two years I had a commercial pilot's license and flew in my first of many major races.
 I used flying to promote Wings, the cosmetics firm I founded in 1934.
 I organized and directed the Women Air Force Service Pilots known as WASPS.
 After World War II, I earned the rank of lieutenant colonel in the Air Force Reserves.
 In 1951, I ran for Congress from the Coachella Valley district but was defeated.
-I am an active philanthropist, and I helped found the Arthritis Foundation of the Coachella Valley

-Many famous guests visited us at our ranch, including aviator Amelia Earhart and President Dwight D. Eisenhower, who wrote his memoirs in one of our guest houses.
+Many famous guests visited us at our ranch, including aviator Ameila Earhart and President Dwight D. Eisenhower, who wrote his memoirs in one of our guest houses.
 In 1962, I was the first woman to pilot a jet across the Atlantic Ocean.
-I set a world speed record of 1,429 mph and more records in 1967.
+I set a world speed record of 1,429 mph and eight more records in 1967 when I was over 60 years of age.

-[At the time of her death in 1980, Jacqueline Cochran held more speed, altitude, and distance records than any other pilot in the world, male or female.
-A long-time resident of the Coachella Valley, the Thermal Airport was renamed the "Jacqueline Cochran Regional Airport" in her honor.]
+[At the time of her death in 1980, Jacqueline Cochran held more speed, altitude and distance records than any other pilot in the world, male or female.
+A long-time resident of the Coachella Valley, she regularly used the Thermal Airport over her long aviation career.
+Renamed the "Jacqueline Cochran Regional Airport" in her honor, it hosts the Jacqueline Cochran Air Show, an annual event named for her.
+An active philanthropist, Cochran helped found the Arthritis Foundation of the Coachella Valley]